 Where can I purchase your bags?

 You can purchase Misneach bags here on the website.
-I will also be at various craft fairs in the Ottawa/Eastern Ontario region.
+I will also be at various craft fairs in the Ottawa/Eastern Ontario and Southern Ontario regions.
 Check out the Happenings page to see where I’ll be.
 You can also subscribe to Misneach’s mailing list to keep up to date on what’s happening.
 The sign up box is to the right.

 Where do you ship to?